umbraco/rfcs/docs/0000-rfc-styleguide.md

 ## Motivation

-To provide a consistent writing style and tone of voice to improve readability and ultimately comprehension of information.
+Provide a consistent writing style and tone of voice to improve readability and ultimately comprehension of information.
-It will make first-time contributors feel more confident on the approach to make documentation.
+Make first-time contributors feel more confident on the approach to creating documentation.
-It will help curators evaluate contributions consistently.
+Help curators evaluate contributions consistently.

 ## Detailed Design